Javanaut-community/design-patterns/docs/catalog/creational-patterns/singleton-pattern.md

 ```
 The color black is lost since the Window only has a reference to the original Preference instance.

+### Issues

+- There really should only be **one instance** of the Preference class at runtime
+- The Java runtime should guarantee that there is only one instance.
+It should not be possible to create another "by accident".
+- It should be **easy to access** that single instance.

 ## :fontawesome-solid-graduation-cap: The Solution
  In Java, the Singleton pattern is implemented by defining a